Right Whale (Eubalaena japonica)

 - humpback whales

 Right whales generally inhabit temperate to sub-polar inshore waters.
 Calving grounds are in very shallow regions of these waters.
 Newborns are 4.5 to 6 metres in length and weigh about 1 tonne.
 In 2002, a female with a young calf was observed in the Bering Sea.
-This is the first calf seen in the past century.
+This was the first calf seen in the past century.

-Right whales spend summers in higher latitude waters feeding, and females go to warmer sub-tropical waters for winter calving.
+It is believed that right whales spend summers in higher latitude waters feeding, and females go to warmer sub-tropical waters for winter calving.
 Little is known about the current distribution of north Pacific right whales because of their extremely low population size.